 I’m Haas.
 I was born in Tulsa, Oklahoma, and lived there until I was six years old.
 Since that time, I have been fortunate to call many places “home.”
 An only child, I grew up in Marietta, Georgia, and spent the majority of my early years swimming inside my own head, imagining far-off places and drawing maps of how I’d get there.
 I took tap and ballet lessons and thought perhaps I'd become a dancer.
 I also loved writing plays and short stories.

-I earned my bachelor’s from Vanderbilt, where I double-majored in English and Theatre, graduated with honors, and acted in over a dozen productions on and off the university’s main stage.
+I earned my Bachelor’s from Vanderbilt, where I double-majored in English and Theatre, graduated with honors, and acted in over a dozen productions on and off the university’s main stage.
 After my junior year, I apprenticed at the Williamstown Festival in Massachusetts, where I glued papier-mâché onto sets, swept the floor after David Hyde Pierce and Marisa Tomei, and pretty much fell in love with the idea of doing theatre professionally.
-A year later, I moved to Providence to begin training at the Brown/Trinity MFA Programs, where I studied with Brian McEleney, Stephen Berenson, Thom Jones, and many other inspiring teachers.
+A year later, I moved to Providence to begin training at Brown's MFA Program, where I studied with Brian McEleney, Stephen Berenson, Thom Jones, Stephen Buescher, and many other inspiring teachers.

-Nowadays I share a cozy Brooklyn apartment with my cat, Coco.
-Apart from my theatrical pursuits, I’m also an avid lover of classical music, amateur critic, and flute player (my vintage Muramatsu, “Jenny,” is pictured above).
+Nowadays I share a cozy Brooklyn apartment with my cat, Coco, aka “Girly.”
+Apart from my theatrical pursuits, I'm also an avid lover of classical music and amateur flutist (my vintage Muramatsu, “Jenny,” is pictured above).
 My family lives on a farm in Franklin, Tennessee; I visit often and rejoice in having the best of both worlds.